 Other members of their household (including any siblings and members of their support or childcare bubble if they have one) should self-isolate.
-Their isolation period includes the day symptoms started for the first person in their household, or the day their test was taken if they did not have Similarly, any loss of taste (Anosmia) or smell could be a sign of Covid 19 and must be treated as such.
+Their isolation period includes the day symptoms started for the first person in their household, or the day their test was taken if they did not have symptoms, whether this was a Lateral Flow Device (LFD) or Polymerase Chain Reaction (PCR) test), and the next 10 full days.
+If a member of the household starts to display symptoms while selfisolating, they will need to restart the 10 day isolation period and book a test.
+(Government Guidance)